Vicki L. Haskell - Assessor

 Personal Property Return.
 All returns are to be filed by May 1.
 From

-July 31 a 25% penalty will be assessed.
+May 2 through June 30 all schedules will receive a 10% penalty and on July 1 a 25% penalty will be assessed.
 The taxpayer's federal income

-tax depreciation schedule is used as a basis for the personal property
+tax depreciation worksheet is used as a basis for the personal property

-return and is requested along with the signed schedule.
+return and is required along with the signed schedule.

 Rural Zoning has been established in Jefferson County.
 Any improvements